Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Dynamics and Quasistatics of independent GPPs

 Using the insight gained from the time evolution equations~\eqref{eq: GPP_EVO_HARM} and~\eqref{eq: GPP_EVO_ANHARM}, we proceed to study the GPP equations within the quasistatic approximation.
 The latter yields a system of coupled nonlinear equations, whose solution yields the thermodynamic \Revision{equilibrium} state of the crystal \Revision{with atoms modeled using the GPP ansatz.} In the quasistatic approximation, the GPP equations \eqref{eq: GPP_EVO_SUMM} with mean mechanical momentum $\lavg{\bfp}_i = 0$ and thermal momentum $\beta_i=0$ reduce to the following steady-state equations:

-which are to be solved for the equilibrium parameters $(\lavg{\bfq}_i, \Sigma_i, \Omega_i)$ for each atom $i$. \Revision{Substitution of the quasistatic limits $\lavg{\bfp}_i \rightarrow 0, \beta_i\rightarrow 0$ in equations~\eqref{eq: GPP_EVO_SUMM} yields that, at thermomechanical equilibrium, solution of equations~\eqref{eq: GPP_QS} corresponds to the equilibrium mean displacements $\lavg{\bfq}_i$ and equilibrium displacement-variance $\Sigma_i$ of the atoms.
-Analogous to the loss of information of evolution of mean mechanical momentum $\lavg{\bfp}_i(t)$, the quasistatic limit only states that, at final thermodynamic equilibrium, the thermal momentum $\beta_i(t)$ has decayed to 0, and $\Omega_i$ and $\Sigma_i$ are related by equation~\eqref{eq: GPP_Thermal}.
-Note that substitution of $\beta_i = 0$ in \eqref{eq: GPP_EVO_SUMM} yields trivially $\dd \Omega_i/\dd t = 0$ at quasistatic thermomechanical equilibrium.
-To determine the evolution of $\Omega_i(t)$ during the thermomechanical relaxation of the system towards equilibrium, a model $\beta_i(t)$ would be required.
-Hence, the quasistatic approximation results in the loss of information about the thermodynamics of the process through which the system is brought to the thermomechanical equilibrium. } Moreover, equations \eqref{eq: GPP_QS} are insufficient to solve for all three equilibrium parameters $(\lavg{\bfq}_i, \Sigma_i, \Omega_i)$.
-Consequently, the quasistatic equations~\eqref{eq: GPP_QS} can only be solved for each atom if a specific thermodynamic process is assumed and posed as an additional constraint.
-To \Revision{physically approximate the nature of a thermodynamic process}, we assume that the ergodic hypothesis holds for quasistatic processes, i.e.,
+which are to be solved for the equilibrium parameters $(\lavg{\bfq}_i, \Sigma_i, \Omega_i)$ for each atom \Revision{$i=1,\ldots,N$.
+Substitution of the quasistatic limits $\lavg{\bfp}_i \rightarrow 0, \beta_i\rightarrow 0$ in \eqref{eq: GPP_EVO_SUMM} yields that, at thermomechanical equilibrium, the solution of equations~\eqref{eq: GPP_QS} corresponds to the equilibrium mean displacements $\lavg{\bfq}_i$ and the equilibrium displacement-variance $\Sigma_i$ of all atoms.
+Therefore, \eqref{eq: GPP_QS} provides only two equations for the three unknowns $(\lavg{\bfq}_i, \Sigma_i, \Omega_i)$ per atom.
+Analogous to the loss of information about the evolution of the mean mechanical momentum $\lavg{\bfp}_i(t)$, the quasistatic limit only states that, at final thermodynamic equilibrium, the thermal momentum $\beta_i(t)$ has decayed to~$0$, and $\Omega_i$ and $\Sigma_i$ are related by equation~\eqref{eq: GPP_Thermal}.
+(Note that substitution of $\beta_i = 0$ in \eqref{eq: GPP_EVO_SUMM} yields trivially $\dd \Omega_i/\dd t = 0$ at quasistatic thermomechanical equilibrium.)
+To determine the evolution of $\Omega_i(t)$ during the thermomechanical relaxation of the system towards equilibrium, a model $\beta_i(t)$ is required to complement \eqref{eq: GPP_QS}.
+Hence, the quasistatic approximation results in the loss of information about the thermodynamics of the process through which the system is brought to the thermomechanical equilibrium.
+In the following, we consider different such thermodynamic processes and derive the respective process constraint, which -- together with \eqref{eq: GPP_QS} -- yields the result of a thermomechanical relaxation.}